tahseenbt/braille-translator/README.md

 # A Braille Translator

-This is a French Braille translator.
+This is a Braille translator supporting both French and English characters.